Goodbye Paradise: Production

+Development

 The idea of doing a Raymond Chandler-type story set on the Gold Coast came from Denny Lawrence.
-His original idea was to have an ex police officer working as a private investigator who investigated a quasi-religious commune run by a charlatan that ended with the deaths of many of the communes' followers.
+His original idea was to have an ex-police officer working as a private investigator who investigated a quasi-religious commune run by a charlatan that ended with the deaths of many of the commune's followers.
 Then the Jonestown Massacre happened and Lawrence backed away from this idea.

 He then pitched the idea to Bob Ellis, who liked it and the two of them agreed to work together.
+Ellis said Lawrence "came to me and simply said, 'Surfers Paradise.
+Ray Barrett.
+Raymond Chandler.'
+And that was it."

 They always envisioned Ray Barrett in the lead role as the private eye Stacey and the three of them got some money from the NSW Film Corporation to go up to Surfers Paradise for a week to research and write the script.

 Many of Ray Barrett's characteristics found their way into the character of Stacey.
 Barrett:

 Bob is a great observer, and when I finally read the script, I thought "You bugger; you've observed Barrett!"
 But I didn't mind.
 I was flattered because Stacey is a living person.
 He is a failure, really, but a loveable failure; a kind man at heart.
 Yet everything's slipped by him and he hasn't achieved the things he's wanted to.
 The character relates to a lot of people, including myself.
 Bob's put the finger on it.
 He's brilliant.

 According to Lawrence, he was more interested in a genre piece whereas Ellis tried to incorporate his personal politics, but the collaboration was a successful one and the two men would work again many times in the following years.

+The film was financed by the NSW Film Commission under Paul Riomfalvy.

 The NSW Film Commission wanted Michael Thornhill to direct but he wanted several changes to the script and Ellis and Lawrence insisted that Carl Schultz direct.
+"The script was so good all I had to do was follow it, which I did, religiously," said Schultz.
+"It was so packed with detail that it didn't really need me.
+I suppose my task was to unify all the different elements."

+Casting

+Bob Ellis claimed the producer wanted to cast Max Gillies in the lead instead of Barrett.

+Janet Scrivener was a young model.
+Many of the roles were written for specific actors.
+Robyn Nevin said "I very much like my part because it's different from anything I've done before.
+It's a bit mad, and rather fun to be doing the sort of role you'd never think of casting yourself in."
+The character of Quiney was meant to be played by Anthony Quayle but Guy Doleman was cast instead.

+Filming

 The movie was shot in the winter of 1981 in and around Surfers Paradise over eight weeks.

-The character of Quiney was meant to be played by Anthony Quayle but Guy Doleman was cast instead.